Clinics & Services

 If you have been diagnosed with diabetes, you will require regular monitoring of your condition.
 This will mainly be performed by the Practice Nurse who will liaise with your GP about any specific therapies required.
 Our overall aim is to enable the patient with diabetes, by the means of education and discussion, to take responsibility for their day to day diabetes care.

-For further information regarding a healthier you, please click the following link NHS Diabetes Prevention Programme in South Worcestershire.
+For further information regarding a healthier you, please click the following link NHS Diabetes Prevention Programme patient information.

 Comprehensive confidential advice is available during normal surgery times by all the GPs.
 We offer general advice on contraception and in particular oral contraceptives, injectable contraception, implants and IUS/Ds (coils).